 This photo shows an 80’ high section of the very upper end of Hondo Falls at about 10,400’ elev.

 As Hondo Falls descends elevation it becomes less of a waterfall and more like a cascade.
-These cascades are continuous and more than 400 feet high cutting thru one solid mass of granite bedrock the whole way.
-This photo below shows a 60’ high portion of Hondo Falls also within it’s upper reaches.
+These cascades are continuous and more than 400 feet of elevation drop, cutting thru one solid mass of granite bedrock the whole way.
+This photo below shows an 80’ high portion of Hondo Falls also within it’s upper reaches.

 The middle reaches of Hondo Falls here, become less steep.